 - Empty by default.
 It’s where themes will go if you choose to export them to disk from the Themes panel as a backup or for sharing them with others.
 Each theme has its own subdirectory inside.
 Note that you may see a warning about the directory’s

-chmodstatus (permissions) at the top of the Themes panel if the web server does not have sufficient write permissions.
+chmodstatus (permissions) at the top of the Diagnostics or Themes panels if the web server does not have sufficient write permissions.

 - Important for handling many things on Apache web servers, like default URL formatting, 301 redirects, specific use (or not) of